ronrothjr/The-Threads-of-Becoming/README.md

 **Thread Guidelines:**

-1. **These are just glimpses of infinite possible conversations.
-What combinations intrigue you?
-What wisdom does your tradition or experience offer?**
+1. **These are just glimpses, not limits, of infinite possible conversations.
+What combinations intrigue you?**

 2. **Nobody owns any thread.
 Everyone might contribute to every thread.
-The examples above are glimpses, not limits.
-What wisdom does your tradition or experience offer?
-What conversations do you imagine?**
+What wisdom does your tradition or experience offer?**

 3. **Nobody has THE answer.
-Everyone has AN answer.**
+Everyone has AN answer.
+What conversations do you imagine?**

 ## **The Meta-Question**